-Whilst Vietnam is becoming a popular destination for investment, it calls for more businesses and talented employees to enter the country.
-Because the workforce is constantly growing, it is vital for foreign entrepreneurs to be up to date with the payroll system as well as the constant law changes in Vietnam.
-The country’s payroll can be a complex procedure with many things to consider and rules and regulations to follow.
-Foreign investors need to be aware of the circumstances involved with the benefits to ensure staff wages are sufficiently issued.
+Setting up your business expansion in Vietnam includes setting up your local workforce which entails following regulations for payroll regulations.
+It is vital for foreign entrepreneurs to be up to date with the payroll system as well as the constant legal updates to the national labor code.
+The country’s HR setup and payroll procedures can be complex with many things to consider and rules and regulations to follow.
+Foreign investors need to be aware of the circumstances involved with the benefits to ensure staff wages are issued correctly, benefits are addressed and bonuses are given within cultural and legal norms.

-This article entails information surrounding the factors involved within payroll in Vietnam and how outsourcing payroll could be the best decision for your business.
+This article entails information surrounding the factors involved with setting up your payroll processes, specifically in terms of Compensation, Benefits, and Bonuses for your employees, in Vietnam, and how outsourcing payroll could be the best decision for your business.

 Regarding compensation, there are many factors to consider based on the work rate of the team.
-For the Vietnamese citizens who work in a foreign company, compensation is established based on the agreement between the company and the workers.
+For Vietnamese citizens who work in a foreign company, compensation is established based on the agreement between the company and the workers within the labor policy of that company.

 With many requirements within this sector, it is advised that business owners are aware of the circumstances.
 It is important to note that when in a position of owing compensation, the rate shouldn’t go lower than the minimum monthly salary.
-The proportion, however, differs depending on the district/ region they are working in (Cekindo can assist you with this).
+The proportion, however, differs depending on the district/ region they are working in.

 Employees who have worked extra hours also have a specific rate that needs to be compensated.
 Depending on the times and dates extra hours were fulfilled, they are paid extra in accordance with the regulations.
-In other terms, an employee would receive more compensation if they had worked on a public holiday in comparison to working in the day time on a weekday (please consult with Cekindo regarding overtime compensation in Vietnam to ensure compliance).
+In other terms, an employee would receive more compensation if they had worked on a public holiday in comparison to working in the daytime on a weekday.

 Employees can also be entitled to further benefits in addition to the compensation and bonuses awarded.
 In Vietnam, the benefits could either be taxable or tax-free.